 Complete the budget worksheet and narrative form for all applicable cost categories.
 The budget narrative must describe each line item requested in the budget and explain all costs included in the budget, including how the costs of goods and services are determined and how they will fulfill the objectives of the project.
-See the sample budget and the Creating a Budget webinar available on the OVW website at https://www.justice.gov/ovw/resources-applicants.
+See the sample budget and the Creating a Budget webinar available on the OVW website at OVW website.
 Keep in mind that budgetary requirements vary among programs.
 Applicants must submit reasonable budgets based on the resources needed to implement their projects in their specific geographic location.